dot-layer/blog/content/blog/2020-11-16-reproducibility-in-ml-my-tools/index.en.md

 Lack of reproducibility in your machine learning project can be a considerable slowdown to put your models into production.
 I've presented two solutions to solve some of the problems in your machine learning project.
 These solutions will help you manage your experimentation, your results and your configuration.
 For a more complete presentation, I've presented both of them in a [seminar](https://davebulaval.github.io/gestion-configuration-resultats/).

 For sure, other parts of your project can be improved to be more reproducible, such as managing dataset version (see [DVC](https://dvc.org/)), managing your training flow (see [Poutyne](https://poutyne.org/) and [Neuraxle](https://www.neuraxle.org/)) and reusability (see [Docker](https://www.docker.com/)).

+> The header photo was taken during the [machine learning cottage organized by Layer in 2019](https://www.dotlayer.org/blog/2019-12-19-recap-2019/recap-2019/).It shows [Nicolas Garneau](https://www.linkedin.com/in/nicolas-garneau/) during his presentation on various tools to be used for a machine learning project (e.g. [Tmux](https://en.wikipedia.org/wiki/Tmux)).
+Credit of the photo to Jean-Chistophe Yelle from [Pikur](https://pikur.ca/).